Towards a robust out-of-the-box neural network model for genomic data: Methods

-We implement a LSTM-AE following \citet{Agarwal2019-pr} based on the description in their publication given that no reproducible script was available.
+A LSTM autoencoder model (LSTM-AE) aims to represent a sequence by a dense vector that can be converted back to the original sequence.
+Indeed, LSTM-AE is comprised of two parts: an encoder network (Figure \ref{fig:lstm-ae-encoder}) that compresses the original sequence into a low dimensional dense vector, and a decoder network (Figure \ref{fig:lstm-ae-decoder}) that converts the vector back to the original sequence.
+The encoder reads as input an encoded DNA sequence and outputs a dense vector as the embedding for this sequence whose length is a hyper parameter to tune.
+The decoder reads as input the dense vector produced by the encoder and produces a reconstructed sequence.
+The accuracy of the autoencoder is measured by comparing the reconstructed sequence to the original sequence.
+We implement a LSTM-AE following \citep{Agarwal2019-pr} based on the description in their publication given that no reproducible script was available.
 The LSTM-AE model is trained to achieve maximum reconstruction accuracy of the sequences.
 Then, since LSTM-AE is not performing classification, we add a simple fully connected neural network (Figure \ref{fig:simple-nn}) containing two dense layer with size shrinking by a factor of 2 with a dropout layer in between for the prediction of class labels.
 The size of the first dense layer is adjusted, as a rule of thumb, to match 1 to 4 times the embedding dimension.
 We denote this model as LSTM-AE+NN.
 We note that only the weights corresponding to the simple fully connected neural network are optimized for classification which is different to the LSTM-layer model whose embedding indeed changes during training.
 We highlight that the LSTM-layer and LSTM-AE models differ on how an embedding is evaluated.
 The embedding produced by the LSTM-layer model aims to better classify the sequences into the right category while the embedding produced by the LSTM-AE model aims to better capture the sequence itself.
+We study the effect of the batch size in the performance of the model.
+For the LSTM-AE training, we use the Adam optimizer with learning rate of 0.001 while for the training of the simple NN for prediction, we use the SGD optimizer with momentum of 0.9 and with learning rate of 0.01 for the splice and motif discovery data, and 0.001 for the histone data.
+We use Early Stopping Callback on all cases with 2000, 4000 and 200 maximum iterations allowed for splice, histone and motif discovery data respectively for the LSTM-AE training, and 1000, 1500 and 500 maximum iterations allowed for splice, histone and motif discovery data respectively for the simple NN training.
+In terms of the patience parameter, we set it at 100, 200 and 10 for the splice, histone and motif discovery data respectively for both LSTM-AE and simple NN training.
+The LSTM-AE training stopped early in almost all cases: 1) for the splice data, at epoch 1474, 424, and 1005 for the three batch sizes used (32, 256, and 1024 respectively); 2) for the histone data, at epoch 549, 422, and 646 for the three batch sizes used (32, 256, and 1024 respectively), and 3) for the motif discovery data, at epoch 78 and 195 for batch sizes 32 and 256.
+For this data, training reached the maximum number of iterations allowed (200) for the case of batch size of 1024 bringing into question the convergence of this case.
+The training of the simple NN stopped early in all cases: 1) for the splice data, at epoch 123, 114, and 200 for the three batch sizes used (32, 256, and 1024 respectively); 2) for the histone data, at epoch 212, 805, and 999 for the three batch sizes used (32, 256, and 1024 respectively), and 3) for the motif discovery data, at epoch 185, 146, and 62 for the three batch sizes used (32, 256, and 1024 respectively).